OCB7D2D/OcbElectricityOverhaul/README.md

     <br clear="left"/>
 </p>

-For extended power source info on hovering to work for multiplayer, you also need [OcbRemoteDescription][4] to be installed on the server and each client.
+For the extended power source info to work for multiplayer, you will need [OcbRemoteDescription][4] to be installed on the server and each client.

 ## Additional mods (pick the ones you like)

 These mods are all additional mods that have been tested with this mod.
 But the also work on their own.
 Therefore pick the ones you like and install them additionally to the Electricity Overhaul mod.

+Note for A21 update: Not everything has been ported and tested yet!

 - https://github.com/OCB7D2D/ElectricityWorkarounds (recommended)
 - https://github.com/OCB7D2D/ElectricityWireColors (recommended)